 Do I need to notify you that I discharge to groundwater?

-If you own or operate a facility that plans to discharge to groundwater, you must apply to the secretary of the Department of Environment and Natural Resources for an approved groundwater discharge plan at least 180 days before any discharge.
+If you own or operate a facility that plans to discharge to groundwater, you must apply to the secretary of the Department of Agriculture and Natural Resources for an approved groundwater discharge plan at least 180 days before any discharge.
 Facilities currently discharging without a permit should contact the department for information on how to obtain a permit.

 How does the notification process work?